fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmResourceGroupDeployment.md

 ### -TemplateUri
 Specifies the URI of a JSON template file.
-This file can be a custom template or a gallery template that is saved as a JSON file, such as by using **Save-AzureRmResourceGroupGalleryTemplate**.
+This file can be a custom template or a gallery template that is saved as a JSON file, such as by using [Save-AzureRmResourceGroupGalleryTemplate](./Save-AzureRmResourceGroupGalleryTemplate.md).

 ```yaml
 Type: String